-Who will find out I am Bankrupt?
+Who will find out I am Bankrupt

 Is Bankruptcy advertised in the Newspaper?

-Your details are listed in Public Register
+Your details are listed on the Insolvency Register

-If you are renting your home your landlord will not normally be told about your bankruptcy.
-The Official Receiver will generally only get in touch with them if you are in arrears with your rent.
-As such your home should not be affected as long as you continue to pay your rent on time.
+If you are renting your landlord will not be told that you have gone bankrupt.
+They would only be contacted if you have rent arrears.
+As such your home will not be affected as long as you keep paying your rent on time.

 They could find out if they search for you in the Insolvency Register or carry out a credit check against you.
 However most employers are unlikely to do either of these things.